-However, departments manufacturing medical devices of higher risk classifications should select a certification body that is also a legally designated NB/UKAB and whose designated scope should be appropriate to the types of medical devices being manufactured.
-Also note that under the EU MDR much of the software meeting the requirements of a medical device has been reclassified from risk Class I to at least the higher Class IIb.
+However, departments manufacturing medical devices of higher risk classifications should select a certification body whose designated scope is appropriate to the types of medical devices being manufactured.
+Also note that under the EU MDR much of the software meeting the requirements of a medical device has been re-classified from risk Class I to at least the higher Class IIa and this is likely to happen in new GB regulations.